 We believe that the successful teaching of RSE involves parents/ carers and schools working together.
-As an international boarding school we work remotely with parents/carers to ensure that they are aware of what we teach and when through Google Classroom.
-If parents/carers have any concerns or special circumstances the school should be aware of, or would like any further information about the curriculum, they are welcome to contact the Head of Boarding and Pastoral Care at any time.
-We share examples of some of the key resources we use with parents/carers to reassure them of the content and to enable them to continue the conversations started in class at home.
+If parents/carers have any concerns or special circumstances the school should be aware of, or would like any further information about the curriculum, they are welcome to contact their child's Senior Tutor at any time.